Centrelink – challenging a decision

 You should appeal a Centrelink decision within 13 weeks of receiving written notice of the original decision.
 If you ask for a review within this 13-week timeframe, you may receive backdated payments (if applicable) from the date you were affected by Centrelink's original decision.
 For most decisions, you can still ask for a review after the 13-week timeframe, but any changes will only apply from the date that you requested the review.

-For more information about timeframes visit the Reviews and Appeals of a Centrelink Decision section on the Services Australia website.
+For more information about timeframes visit the section about formal reviews of Centrelink decisions on the Services Australia website.

 You can request a review:

-- over the phone by calling your regular payment line, or the Debt Recovery Line if you’re seeking a review of a decision to raise a debt against you
+• over the phone by calling your regular payment line, or the Debt Recovery Line on 1800 076 072 if you’re seeking a review of a decision to raise a debt against you

-- in writing by completing an Explanation or Formal Review of Decision form and uploading it to myGov or posting it to Centrelink.
+• in writing by downloading and completing an Explanation or Formal Review of Decision form and uploading it to myGov or posting it to Centrelink.

 Having a conversation (either in person or over the phone) is an easy way to start the review process, but it is a good idea to submit your request in writing, so you have a copy.
 If you do lodge your review request over the phone, you can ask the Centrelink officer for the receipt number of your conversation.
 It is recommended that you always ask for the receipt number of any call you have with Centrelink and make a note of the date and time of the call, as well as what you discussed.